solo-fsw/opensesame3_plugin_markers/readme.md

 ## Intro
 This is an OpenSesame plugin for sending markers with Leiden University devices.

+> **Note**
+> This plugin is only available for Windows.

 ## Installation
-These installation instructions will install the Markers plugin in the Users folder (C:\Users\<user name>\AppData\Roaming\Python\share).
+These installation instructions will install the Markers plugin in the Users folder (C:\Users\%USERNAME%\AppData\Roaming\Python\share).
 When different users need to use the plugin on one computer, they must all install the plugin separately.

 - Make sure Git is installed.